Australian Institute of Aboriginal and Torres Strait Islander Studies (AIATSIS)

 Fax: 07 3131 7764

-Department of Aboriginal and Torres Strait Islander Partnerships – Community and Personal Histories Team
+Department of Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships – Community and Personal Histories Team

-The Community and Personal Histories team can help you use Queensland state government records to research your family and personal history.
+The Community and Personal Histories team can help you use Queensland Government records to research your family and personal history.
 If you or your family were born in Queensland, they may be able to help you with other information, such as proving your birth date.
+A site to find out more or to start your search with a Family history request form.

 PO Box 15397, City East QLD 4002